ChochChill/Corporators_Backend/README.md

 - ## API's
-    - ### Lets just do it according to what we did for babu sir's backend (Apoorva Handle it)
+    - ### Lets just do it according to what we did for College App backend

 - ## Databases
   - Mongo DB and Firebase.